15 – 19 June,

 - Following the payment, the participant is advised to save and/or print the automatically displayed preliminary receipt for reference, shown on the webpage or given on the bank account.
 Due to the legal nature of credit card and wiring payments (e.g. time limits for withdrawal apply), a formal written receipt can only be provided to the participant at the Testbed and cannot be certificated before or after the Testbed.

 - Within 14 days after registration has been completed (which includes paying the fee), ESSL will inform participants per e-mail whether they could be scheduled in their indicated week of preference, or in the alternative week they have indicated.
 If ESSL cannot schedule participation in either of these two weeks, and no other suitable week can be found, ESSL will reimburse the participation fee.

-- No other reasons than the above are a valid reason for reimbursement after 1 April 2019.
+- No other reasons than the above are a valid reason for reimbursement after 1 April of the respective testbed year.
 Non-attendance or other reasons on the side of the participant cannot be accepted.
 No-show due to force majeure on the side of the organizer or the participant do not allow for reimbursement.